asb127/BeamNG-Data-Capture/README.md

 python main.py
 ```

-This will launch a BeamNG.tech instance and start a capture session with the default parameters defined in the `settings.py` file.
+This will launch a BeamNG.tech instance and start a capture session.
+By default, the session will use the parameters defined in the `settings.py` file, but the session can be configured using the graphical user interface (GUI) that appears at startup.

+## GUI

+A graphical user interface (GUI) is provided for configuring capture sessions.
+The GUI allows the user to either load a session configuration from file or create a new session configuration via form.

 ## Source files description

 ### Configuration files
 Used to define the classes and their corresponding dictionaries for the different configurations used by the program.
 The data in these configurations can be customized by the user.